 – Think Pink Book Club –

-This is a brand new session initiated by two of our own ladies and is a first for Think Pink to have a book (worm) group.
+This is session initiated by two of our own ladies (Joan Hammond and Julie Hannan-Smith) and is a first for Think Pink to have a book (worm) group.
 The group will usually meet on the final Tuesday of each month.

 Ongoing we hope you will ‘zoom-in’ and relax after reading the monthly book choice and sit in your comfy space to discuss the novel with kindred book lovers.

-Welcome to the Journal Writing group.
+Welcome to the Creative Writing group.
 Anna is looking forward to chatting with you and suggesting ideas and ways you may get into writing for fun, relaxation and recording your feelings.

 Stories shared are also a great way to reflect on past experiences.
 All you need is a pen, paper and time to be creative and reflective together.